zac-ster/links-two-channels/README.md

 <p align="center">th: เร็วๆนี้!</p>

-> If you are having problems with bots.
+> If you are having problems making the bot.
 You can come and ask me at my [discord server](https://bit.ly/ZacDiscord)

 <h1 align="center">Support my youtube channel</h1>